-Monitoring of policy HAL1 and HAL2
+Monitoring of Policies HAL1- HAL7

 The Council will continue to monitor housing provision through the plan period to ensure delivery is in line with Core Strategy requirements.
 This will include monitoring of progress on allocated sites to ensure the spatial distribution of the Core Strategy housing requirements is met.